How COVID-19 has changed home working

-A little over a year later, how has the pandemic changed working from home?
+How has the pandemic changed working from home a little over a year later?
 We investigated.

-Another study specified that 55% of participants believed that their colleagues were either just as, or more, productive than before lockdown.
+Another study specified that 55% of participants believed their colleagues were either just as or more productive than before lockdown.

 These stats are particularly strengthened when you consider the amount of stress and anxiety caused by COVID-19.
 It makes you wonder how much more performance will increase if employees work flexibly and remotely outside of a global pandemic.

-Research suggests that flexible working can reduce the gender pay gap and assist in attracting and retaining talent.
+Research suggests that flexible working can reduce the gender pay gap and attract and retain talent.

 A report that focused particularly on women in the tech space specified that 70% would stay in their current role for one year longer, at least, if flexible and remote working were available.
 Of this, 36% specified that they would remain at their company for five to ten years longer.